wolfjagger/DLMP3/README.md

 Add your own audio files using the mp3 file extension to the `music` folder.

 Launch the bot using `node bot.js` in terminal.
+Or use npm script `npm run dev`.

 # Help Command
 ```